uktrade/.github/REOPENING_GO_LIVE.md

 - [ ] `pre-commit` installation instructions followed
 - [ ] Organisation custom properties added
 - [ ] DBT security policy applied
-- [ ] Organisation rulesets are applied, this can be verified in the /settings/rules page
+- [ ] Organisation rulesets are applied.
+This should happen automatically once the custom properties are added, but it can be verified in the /settings/rules page